habsal/SmartPhoneData/CodeBook.md

 - Activity labels, which is the labels of the target variable
 - Detailed information on the fetures axisting in the dataset

 We use following files:
-- Main directory, activity_labels.txt
+- Main directory, activity_labels.txt, id and names of 6 different activity
-- Main directory, features.txt
+- Main directory, features.txt.
+561 features.
 - Train directory : subject_train.txt, X_train.txt, y_train
 - Test directory : subject_test.txt, X_test.txt, y_test
+Train sets have 7352 rows, test sets have 2947 rows.
+X_train/X_test stes have 561 features.

 Train and Test data is merged to reach the whole dataset.
 Varibale and target variable names and categorical values are added to the dataset.